 Personal information about unsuccessful candidates will be held for a maximum period of 18 months after the recruitment campaign has been completed, it will then be destroyed or deleted.
 This information is used solely for monitoring purposes to form statistical reports on our recruitment activities.

 Once a successful candidate has taken up employment with Audit Scotland, they should refer to the Human Resources staff data handling notice in the staff handbook.
-Once employment with Audit Scotland has ended, we will retain your file in accordance with the requirements of our retention schedule and then delete it.
+Once employment with Audit Scotland has ended, we will retain your information in accordance with the requirements of our retention schedule and then delete it.

 When Audit Scotland undertakes audit work under our statutory powers, we may collect information from Scottish public bodies that contain some personal data.